stanekTM/RX_Cabell_8ch_Motor_Servo/README.md

 Powering the transmitter off before the model will cause the receiver to dis-arm after 3 seconds.

-## Initial Setup
-__Channel Reduction__ reduces the number of channels transmitted.
-This also reduces the size of the packet, which improves reliability.
-Fewer bytes sent equates to less opportunity for error.
-For best reliability reduce the number of channels to the minimum number needed for the model.
-Note that at least 4 channels must always be sent.
-Choose one of the following to add into the Option value:
-* 0  - Send 16 channels
-* 1  - Send 15 channels
-* 2  - Send 14 channels
-* 3  - Send 13 channels
-* 4  - Send 12 channels
-* 5  - Send 11 channels
-* 6  - Send 10 channels
-* 7  - Send 9 channels
-* 8  - Send 8 channels
-* 9  - Send 7 channels
-* 10 - Send 6 channels
-* 11 - Send 5 channels
-* 12 - Send 4 channels

-__Output Mode__ indicates how the receiver should output the channels.
-Choose one of the following to add into the Option value:
-* 0  - Output servo PWM signals on pins D2 through D9 for channels 1 to 8
-* 16 - Output channels 1 to 8 using PPM on pin D2
-* 32 - Output channels 1 to 16 using SBUS __(Experimental)__

-__Transmitter Power__ Overrides the Multi-Protocol's normal high power setting.
-See comments on power setting below.
-Choose one of the following to add into the Option value:
-* 0 - Use the NRF24L01+ HIGH power setting.
-This is the normal Multi-Protocol module behavior.
-* 64 - Use the NRF24L01+ MAX power setting instead of the HIGH power setting.
-This over-rides the normal Multi-Protocol module behavior.

-#### Notes on Power Setting
-Using an NRF24L01+ with PA/LNA outputs 25 milliwatts for HIGH power and 100 milliwatts for MAX power.
-Despite this there are reports that using MAX power on inexpensive Chinese modules provides worse range than using the HIGH power setting due to the noise added by the extra amplification and the lower quality Chinese components.
-By adding shielding and using a good antenna, I get better range using MAX power even with Chinese components.
-Your results may vary so range test your equipment and use the setting that provides the best results.

 ## Binding Receiver
 * Turn on the receiver in Bind Mode.
 (See receiver setup above.)
 * In the transmitter Navigate to the Model Setup page.